 - In the case of sanding pieces that have fiber material such as PAHT CF15 or PP GF30, it is essential to wear a mask and safety goggles because of the particles they release.

-In the case of printing a model in multiple parts, it will be necessary to glue these parts together.
+In the case of printing a model in multiple parts or needs to secure an accessory, would be necessary to glue these parts together.
 This process is very easy and you will only need contact glue.

 The following aspects must be taken into account to make the joint as strong as possible: